I’d like to introduce myself and tell you why I love being a naturopath…

 I am particularly enthusiastic about improving women’s health at all stages of life, with a special interest in endometriosis, PCOS, PMS and other menstrual disorders, as well as thyroid and adrenal health.

 I love gardening, going for walks, reading, playing the piano and listening to music.
-I am married to an investment analyst, with whom I have a young daughter and I love animals – particularly our pet cat.
+I am married to an investment analyst, with whom I have two daughters and I love animals – particularly our pet cat.

 Qualifications and Professional Memberships